 - Café Labadee – This restaurant overlooks Adrenaline Beach, opposite Town Square and the flea market.

 - Columbus Cove Café – Located on Columbus Cove beach, the furthest from the resort entrance.

 Guests from suites have the right to use Barefoot Beach Club where they have their own, private beach and a bar restaurant.

 As for Labadee bars, there are several bars where you can enjoy signature cocktails, drinks, and beers.
 There are 5 bars in Labadee:

 - Columbus Cove

 - Dragon’s Breath Pub (right by the entrance).

 If you have a drink package, you can use it in Labadee bars.
-If you don’t, the drinks are charged on your Sea Pass card.
+If not, the drinks are charged to your Sea Pass card.
 Bring some cash if you want to tip a bartender.

 Labadee (Haiti) Beaches